This is an example of a simple banner

 5. Start assigning shifts

-Creating and assigning shifts efficiently
+Create and assign shifts efficiently

-Importing existing schedules from Excel
+Import existing schedules from Excel

 Managing requests and time tracking

-The built-in time clock
+Built-in time clock

 Mobile features for employees

-Targeted communication with Shifts tags
+Targeted communication with shift-based tags

 Integrations and industry use cases